MilenaGeorgieva95/Milena-s-React-Portfolio/README.md

 ## Usage

-- The portfolio contains these components - App, Navigation bar, Home page, About me page, Projects page and Contact page.
+- The portfolio contains these components - App, Navigation bar, Home page, About me page, Projects page, Project details page and Contact page.
-- I used mobile-first design.
 - The app has links to my LinkedIn Profile, GitHub Profile, email address, CV and latest projects(links to deployed website and GitHub repo).
 - The App has all components and render all necessary child components.
 - When the app is open the "Home" page is displayed by default.
-- The Header is rendering across every page component of the site and contains a Navbar.
+- The Header is rendering across every page component of the site and contains contact links.
 - The Navbar is using "burger menu" when the page size is shrinked.
-- The Project page shows catalog of my latest projects.
-Each project section contains project title, link to deployed website, GitHub repo and link to the project's details page.
+- The Project page shows catalog of my latest projects and leads to project details page on click.
+Each project details page contains project title, link to deployed website, GitHub repo and project overview images.
 - The "About Me" section shows my up to date CV and download icon button (leading to my CV).
 - The "Skills" section lists my the technical skills.
-- "Contact Me" page has a form , when a user types their names, emails and messages, the button will display a message: "Form Submitted".
-Currently, the form is not yet functional.
-- The app has a Footer as well, where the user can find icons leading to my GitHub account, LinkedIn account and my email address.
 - User experience is intuitive and easy to navigate.

 ---